Reading (RDG)

 Course topics include first and second language learning; dialect acquisition and development; theories and stages of language development; language diversity; and language disorders.
 Students read and interpret research and study language development of EC-12 children from varying linguistic backgrounds.

 RDG 6333.
-Reading Specialist Internship II: Designing and Evaluating Literacy Professional Development.
+Reading Specialist Capstone: Professionalism and Professional Development.

-Course will focus on using interpretations of assessment data, literacy research, and state/national assessment requirements to demonstrate leadership and design professional development for literacy assessment and instruction.
-Internship students will work in approved educational settings to demonstrate the roles of the Reading Specialist including literacy teacher, leader, coach, and researcher.
-Prerequisites/co-requisites: RDG 5310 and RDG 5320 and RDG 5322 and RDG 5326 and RDG 5331 and RDG 5340 and RDG 5345 and RDG 6330 and RDG 6336, all with a grade of "C" or better.
+Course will focus on using interpretations of assessment data, literacy research, and state/national curriculum/assessment requirements to demonstrate leadership and design/deliver professional development/coaching for literacy assessment and instruction.
+Capstone students will also work in approved educational settings to demonstrate the roles of the Reading Specialist (including literacy teacher, interventionist, leader, and coach) in a 160-hour supervised internship.
+Reading Specialist Candidates only.
+Prerequisites: Departmental Approval.

 RDG 6336.
 Reading Specialist Internship I: Designing and Evaluating Literacy Research in Schools.